arifbilgin1977/alogger/README.md

 # alogger
-Asynchronous , non-blocking C++11 Logger Library free of known multi-threading issues such as busy spins or starving threads.
+Asynchronous , non-blocking C++11 Logger Library , free of known multi-threading issues such as busy spins or starving threads.
 It is fast , reliable and very easy to use.
 No third party dependencies.
-ALogger supports multiple instances of logger and multiple writers for each logger instance.
+ALogger supports multiple instances of logger object and multiple producers and consumers for each logger instance.Library can easily be extended to different types of consumers working with databases , web servers and more.

 ## Class Definitions
 ### ALogBaseWriter ALogFileWriter ALogWriter<br />